hughrun/lette.rs/README.md

 Use with `--toot` or `--tweet` as described above.

-You can also use the short form of these commands and combine them:
+You can also use the short form of these commands and/or combine them:

 ```
 letters publish -tw -m 'Check out my latest blog post'